ethanppl/playground/DEPLOYMENT.md

 ## Deployment

-Notes for deploying this in self-hosted environment.
+Notes for deploying this in a self-hosted environment.

 1. Install Docker
    1. https://docs.docker.com/engine/install/ubuntu/